TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-issueswithanazurepurchasesignupupgrade-azuresubscriptions.md

 * Make sure that you don’t already have a Microsoft account that has the same information.

 ### **Unable to access services**
 Could be since the subscription is disabled due to outstanding charges.
-Please make sure to login as an admin to settle the payments before [re-activating the subscription](https://docs.microsoft.com/azure/billing/billing-subscription-become-disable)
+Please make sure to login as an admin to settle the payments before [reactivating the subscription](https://docs.microsoft.com/azure/billing/billing-subscription-become-disable)

 ### **Azure Free Trial**
 The Azure Terms of Use agreement limits free trial activation only for a user that's new to Azure.
 If you have had any other type of Azure subscription, you can't activate a free trial.
 Consider signing up for a [Pay-As-You-Go subscription](https://azure.microsoft.com/offers/ms-azr-0003p/)